kaby76/Trash/trfoldlit/readme.md

 # Current version

-0.12.1 -- add trgen2; fix trull; rewrite of trkleene base code.
+0.13.0 -- add trgen2; fix trull; rewrite of trkleene base code; rewrite of trgen to include Trash parse of grammars for information extraction.